caseypt/RepData_PeerAssessment1/PA1_template.md

 data$date <- as.POSIXct(data$date)
 ```

 ## What is mean total number of steps taken per day?

-*1. Calculate the total number of steps taken per day*
+*1. Calculate the total number of steps taken per day.*

+The total number of steps taken per day is calculated and shown below.

 ```r
 total_steps_per_day <- data %>%